EdgarasSp/hangman/README.md

 <br>

-The content of this Website is for educational purposes only.
+The content of this Website/game is for educational purposes only.
--
-This website has been created for a fictional bakery and all information supplied within the site is fictional.
-Please do not use any information including dietary information in real life applications.